 Don’t see something you’d like to see?
 Write to me in the form on the About Me page.
 I’ll try to help!

-Technical Tip: Creating Your Manuscript Template
+Technical Tip: Building a Manuscript Template

 Technical Tip: Removing Tabbed Indents